CSCfi/slurm-stats/README.md

 ```

  - There are also some commented out lines at the end that generate other plots and statisics and can be used as basis for playing around with the data interactively

+### Interpreting the data
+The resulting CSV files contain the following fields
+ - *User* name or Date (Month/Year)
+ - *Count* Number of jobs for the user or during the time period
+For the following statistics, minimum, mean, maximum and standard deviation (stddev) is provided
+ - *AllocCPUS* Allocated CPUs
+ - *QueueTime* Time spent queued (in seconds)
+ - *Elapsed* Time spent running (in seconds)
+ - *Timelimitaccuracy* Difference of timelimit vs. actual runtime (Elapsed/Timelimit)